secretlycarl/onboarderr/README.md

 Pick a new ```--accent``` color in the CSS, this will change all instances of COLOR in the HTML

-Make a new logo and wordmark, I made the ones it comes with quickly with these sites -
+Make a new logo, favicon, and wordmark.

+I made the ones it comes with quickly with these sites -

 Simple vector editor - https://vectorink.io/app/canvas